Searching For Wonderful Businesses: Utah Medical Products

 2020 is the first full year Utah Medical Products will reap the benefit from recent investments made by the company in increasing profitability.

-Over the longer term it is increasingly likely Utah Medical Products will make an acquisition as cash continues to build, further increasing long term earning power.
+Over the longer term it is increasingly likely Utah Medical Products will make an acquisition as cash continues to build, further increasing long-term earning power.

 In Pursuit of Quality

-Though Warren Buffett is the best known disciple of Ben Graham, his career would have been very different without the influence of two figures who encouraged him to invest not just in classically Grahamian “Cigar-Butt” situations but also high quality businesses with long term growth potential.
-Though a “Cigar-Butt” opportunity can provide a substantial one time gain, high quality business can produce a long term gain of many times the initial investment over the long term.
+Though Warren Buffett is the best known disciple of Ben Graham, his career would have been very different without the influence of two figures who encouraged him to invest not just in classically Grahamian "Cigar-Butt" situations but also high quality businesses with long-term growth potential.
+Though a "Cigar-Butt" opportunity can provide a substantial one time gain, high quality business can produce a long-term gain of many times the initial investment over the long term.
 The first figure to influence Buffett to focus on high quality businesses was his well known polymath business partner, Charlie Munger, while the second was Phil Fisher, author of the classic Common Stocks, Uncommon Profits and the first teacher of investing at Stanford Business School.
-Fisher developed an investment checklist known as the “Fifteen Points” and was famous for identifying, purchasing and holding high quality companies for the long term.
+Fisher developed an investment checklist known as the "Fifteen Points" and was famous for identifying, purchasing and holding high quality companies for the long term.

-Some of Buffett’s biggest investment successes such as See’s Candy and Coca-Cola might not have been achieved if not for the impression made by Munger and Fisher on his investment philosophy, as these businesses were purchased at significant premiums to their assets with a large amount of the business value residing in the brand strength of the products these companies produced, qualitative factors that would have been very difficult to value r if one were solely relying upon Ben Graham’s quantitative methods and thus passed over.
+Some of Buffett's biggest investment successes such as See's Candy and Coca-Cola might not have been achieved if not for the impression made by Munger and Fisher on his investment philosophy, as these businesses were purchased at significant premiums to their assets with a large amount of the business value residing in the brand strength of the products these companies produced, qualitative factors that would have been very difficult to value or if one were solely relying upon Ben Graham's quantitative methods and thus passed over.
 Though these businesses may have been ignored by Graham, the incredible returns they produced for their owners over the long term cannot be ignored.
-These types of businesses, which Buffett termed “Wonderful Businesses,” represent, in this author’s mind, the most attractive form of long term common stock investment.
+These types of businesses, which Buffett termed "Wonderful Businesses," represent, in this author's mind, the most attractive form of long-term common stock investment.

-These “Wonderful Businesses” take many forms and are scattered throughout the world, making it an important and profitable exercise to identify, study, buy and hold them for the long term.
-In this article, I will discuss another “Wonderful Business” that I have followed over the years, a high quality company that has the potential to produce exceptional long term returns for patient shareholders for many more years.
-With an exceptionally capable manager, a pristine balance sheet and an outstanding long term track record of profitable capital allocation, Utah Medical Products (UTMD) deserves a spot on any investor's watch list.
+These "Wonderful Businesses" take many forms and are scattered throughout the world, making it an important and profitable exercise to identify, study, buy and hold them for the long term.
+In this article, I will discuss another "Wonderful Business" that I have followed over the years, a high quality company that has the potential to produce exceptional long-term returns for patient shareholders for many more years.
+With an exceptionally capable manager, a pristine balance sheet and an outstanding long-term track record of profitable capital allocation, Utah Medical Products (UTMD) deserves a spot on any investor's watch list.

 What Utah Medical Products Does